CryptoKage/HyperstrategiesDocs/user-guide/syndicate.md

-How Ref Syndicates Work
+# How Ref Syndicates Work

-Join a Syndicate
+# Join a Syndicate

  Sign up for our fund using a unique referral link shared by a Ref Syndicate.
-This links you to a community pool where all members benefit together.
+This links you to a community pool where all members benefit together. (or join via the profile page on the site)

-Each account is tied to a unique blockchain wallet address, ensuring fairness and transparency.

-Earn Syndicate Rewards
+# Earn Syndicate Rewards

 Our fund charges a 17-20% performance fee on profits.
 A portion of this fee (1-3%) is allocated to your syndicate’s reward pool, based on the total deposits in your syndicate: